apache/pulsar/site2/docs/administration-dashboard.md

 sidebar_label: Dashboard
 ---

-The Pulsar dashboard is a web application that enables users to monitor current stats for all {% popover topics %} in tabular form.
+The Pulsar dashboard is a web application that enables users to monitor current stats for all [topics](reference-terminology.md#topic) in tabular form.

 The dashboard is a data collector that polls stats from all the brokers in a Pulsar instance (across multiple clusters) and stores all the information in a [PostgreSQL](https://www.postgresql.org/) database.